parmsam/quarto-excalidraw/README.md

 ```

 You can also specify the language code for the Excalidraw canvas, whether to enable view mode, zen mode, grid mode, and the theme.
 See the [Excalidraw documentation props page](https://docs.excalidraw.com/docs/@excalidraw/excalidraw/api/props/) for more information.

+The `useLocalStorage` option enables automatic saving and loading of your Excalidraw drawings using the browser's localStorage.
+When enabled, your work will be automatically saved as you draw and restored when you return to the presentation.
+This is particularly useful for recovering your work if you accidentally refresh the page or close the browser.
+The data is stored locally in your browser and is specific to each presentation (based on the URL path).

 ## Example